 One of the factors that investors may consider important in deciding whether to buy or sell shares of a real estate investment trust is the dividend with respect to such real estate investment trust's shares as a percentage of the price of such shares, relative to market interest rates.
-If market interest rates go up, prospective purchasers of shares of a real estate investment trust may expect a higher distribution rate on our common stock.
+If market interest rates go up, prospective purchasers of shares of our common stock may expect a higher distribution rate on our common stock.
 Higher market interest rates would not, however, result in more funds for us to distribute and, to the contrary, would likely increase our borrowing costs and potentially decrease funds available for distribution.
-Thus, higher market interest rates could cause the market price of our publicly traded securities to go down.
+Thus, higher market interest rates could cause the market price of our common stock to go down.